JonathanVSV/Ppage2/_pages/repositories.md

 * Repos to use the U-Net algorithm (i.e., deep learning algorithm) to make a land use/land cover classification [U-netR](https://github.com/JonathanVSV/U-netR) or a 3D version used to detect deforestation [UnetRDef](https://github.com/JonathanVSV/U-netRDef).

-* Repo with several scripts to perform different analyses for updating some of the Mexico's Natural Capital indicators (Capital Natural de México).
+* Repo with several scripts to perform different analyses for updating some of Mexico's Natural Capital indicators (Capital Natural de México).
 This repo contains much of the work I did in CONABIO (Comisión Nacional para el Conocimiento y Uso de la Biodiversidad) [BiodiversidadES](https://gitlab.com/OscarGOGO/BiodiversidadES).

 * Repo to model aboveground biomass (AGB) using LiDAR.
-Includes scripts for calculating AGB, extracting LiDAR metrics, fitting different models, making AGB predictions and writing a manuscript using RMarkdown.
+Includes scripts for calculating AGB, extracting LiDAR metrics, fitting different models, making AGB predictions, and writing a manuscript using RMarkdown.
 [AGBLiDAR](https://github.com/JonathanVSV/AGBLiDAR).

 * Repo to calculate some basic forest's structural and diversity attributes: [VegCommunity](https://github.com/JonathanVSV/VegCommunity).